Ordering repeat prescriptions

 Collecting your prescription

-Please allow three full working days (72 hours) for non-repeat prescriptions to be processed and repeat prescriptions which are sent to a pharmacy.
+Please allow 48 – 72 hours for prescriptions to be processed which are sent to a pharmacy.

 You will need to choose a pharmacy to collect your prescription from.
 We call this nominating a pharmacy.